-Learn more about the research within Biostatistics, Bioinformatics and Epidemioloyg through these faculty profiles:
+Learn more about the research within Biostatistics, Bioinformatics and Epidemiology through these faculty profiles:

 Scientists in our IVD Program aim to gain a fundamental understanding of the immune system, so we can create effective vaccines against serious global diseases.
 Our ultimate goal is to create vaccines that induce broader, more effective responses against infectious diseases.
 We also work to develop novel therapies for cancer, HIV, tuberculosis, malaria and other related infections.
 Researchers in IVD pursue investigations in the molecular underpinnings of immune regulation, vaccine immune monitoring and HIV vaccine and adjuvant design.

 The HOPE Group (HIV Outcomes, Prevention and Epidemiology) focuses on interventions among African women to prevent mother-to-child HIV transmission via breastfeeding, and on trials of prophylactic HIV vaccines through the HIV Vaccine Trials Network (HVTN).
 The lab also conducts clinical studies and research in non-human primates and antiretroviral treatment to prevent onward HIV transmission in Peru.